taylanates24/object-detection/README.md

 ### Backbone

- As a backbone, I implement a changable structure.
+ As a backbone, I implemented a changable structure.
 You can use whatever backbone in the `timm` library, pre-trained or not.
 For example, the list of pre-trained backbones can be obtained by using the folloving code:

 ```
 import timm